daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D37: Oct 3 2017

+**Today's Progress**: I got a reply from my API!
+I can now see the weather (in my console) based on my location!
+Next step is to build a visual design based on this.

+**Thoughts:** Yay!

 ## R1D35-36: Oct 1-2 2017